GPU Support in Virtual Servers

 Catalyst Cloud provides several options for deloying instances with NVIDIA GPU acceleration that can be utilised by selecting the desired GPU flavor when creating the instances.

-All other GPU instances use direct pass-through of the entire GPU hardware, so any driver that is compatible with the GPU hardware can be installed.
+All GPU instances use direct pass-through of the entire GPU hardware, so any driver that is compatible with the GPU hardware can be installed.
 Catalyst Cloud recommends using drivers supplied by the operating system vendor or downloaded directly from NVIDIA.

 These steps do not apply to Kubernetes worker nodes.
 For more information on using GPU with Kubernetes, please refer to the cluster GPU acceleration documentation.